NaoiseGaffney/PythonMTACourseCertification/README.md

 #### [Dice Rolls](https://github.com/NaoiseGaffney/PythonMTACourseCertification/blob/master/GaffTest/diceRolls.py)
 Die/dice rolls in Python 3 to Test Knowledge and Skills
 Using: functions, try-except, for loops, if-else, and a lambda function.
 Dictionaries, lists, and tuples.
 There is room for improvement of the functionality and code, though works well for a first attempt.
 Please feel free to use and improve.
+[Video Explanation of the Code on YouTube](https://youtu.be/mCA6csNAtcE)

 #### [Temperature Conversion](https://github.com/NaoiseGaffney/PythonMTACourseCertification/blob/master/GaffTest/temperatureConversion.py)
 Enter temperature in either Celsius followed by a 'C' or Fahrenheit followed by an 'F'.